EffectivaStudio/web_components/tasks/task1.md

 ## TODO

+  * `<wsc-date value="Mon, 02 Sep 2021"></wsc-date>`

- * In `components/wsc-date.js` you will find empy component which is already included in page
+  * In `components/wsc-date.js` you will find empty component which is already included in page

- * Date component should accept any string from wich we can parse a `Date`
+  * Date component should accept any string from which we can parse a `Date`

+  * Adjust CSS selectors in `style.css`

+  * Remove plain date-view divs an keep only web components

-## Bonus
+### Bonus

-Component can also accept unixTimestamp
+  * Component can also accept unixTimestamp
+  * Use current date if value attribute is empty

 ## Hints: